ablochha/Resume/Networking/README.md

 * `-v` / `--verbose`

-  Enable verbose output (see description later).
-If not given, default to non-verbose output.
+  Enable verbose output: set the syslog level to `DEBUG`.
+Otherwise, it should default to `INFO`.